Last updated February 26, 2019

 I believe the best approach is to neither block young people from being online, or allow them unsupervised access.
 The sweet spot is in the middle where we work with our students to mentor them and build their skills and understandings.
 Blogging provides the perfect avenue to keep the lines of conversation around this topic open.

-Read more about blogging and digital citizenship in a post I wrote on The Edublogger in January 2018.
+Read more about blogging and digital citizenship in a post I wrote for The Edublogger.

 9) Digital Footprints